file-format/Docs/en/3d/PRC.md

 The Mobipocket Reader has a home page library.
 Readers can insert blank pages in any part of a book and add variable drawings.
 The objects like Annotations, bookmarks, corrections, notes, and drawings are manageable from a single location.
 Images are converted to GIF format and have a maximum size of 64K which is sufficient for mobile phones with small screens.
 Mobipocket Reader has the electronic bookmarks, and a built-in dictionary.

 The reader has a full screen mode for reading and support for many PDAs, Communicators, and Smartphones.
 The Mobipocket products support most Palm operating systems, Windows, Symbian, BlackBerry, but not the Android.
-The reader works under Linux or Mac OS X using WINE. the applications like Okular and FBReader can also be used under Linux or Mac OS X, but they work only with un-encrypted files.
+The reader works under Linux or Mac OS X using WINE.

-The Amazon Kindle can read un-protected .mobi files, as can Amazon's Kindle application for Windows and MacOS.
-Amazon KindleGen is an .epub to .mobi converter, and it supports IDPF 1.0 and IDPF 2.0 EPUB formats.

 ## References